 1. a.
-Per academic year, two opportunities to take examinations per educational component will be offered.
+Per academic year, two opportunities to take examinations will be offered for each unit of education.

 b.
-By way of exception to a., the options for retaking practical components, work placements and theses are detailed in the relevant work placement manual, teaching regulations or graduation regulations.
+By way of exception to a., the options for retaking practical exercises, internships and theses are detailed in the faculty regulations master's thesis or relevant internship manual, teaching regulations or graduation regulations.